alastairreid/RelatedWork/_notes/symbolic-execution.md

   (I think this may be a special case of DSE?)

+- Forward symbolic execution constructs paths in normal program order.
+  *[I have seen references to backward symbolic execution but I don't think I have seen backward symbolic execution being used for software verification.]*

-todo: it is probably less useful to have a tree-shaped taxonomy of this topic than to have a list of design choices that define an N-dimensional taxonomy where most dimensions include "yes", "no" and "hybrid" on their axis.
-This would better capture how thoroughly the symbolic execution design space has been explored.
+*[todo: it is probably less useful to have a tree-shaped taxonomy of this topic than to have a list of design choices that define an N-dimensional taxonomy where most dimensions include "yes", "no" and "hybrid" on their axis.
+This would better capture how thoroughly the symbolic execution design space has been explored.]*

+In part because of the exponential path explosion of pure symbolic execution, it is rarely feasible to check all paths so there has been a lot of work on scheduling algorithms that try to maximize coverage, to cover some part of the code (e.g., code that is part of a recent commit), to execute enough iterations to overflow a buffer, etc.  These scheduling algorithms make [state merging] harder (but see [kuznetsov:pldi:2012]), make ranged analysis harder ([siddiqui:oopsla:2012]), and probably other impacts too.

+(Note that even if you could explore all paths, you still can't guarantee to find all bugs because things like external calls and syscalls require concretization and therefore lose completeness.)

 {% include links.html %}